Loading…

 One Piece TCG

 TL;DR: One Piece TCG best leaders all time, ranked by tournament dominance from OP-01 to OP-15.
 The list weighs regional wins, sustained meta presence, and how hard Bandai had to restrict each archetype.
 Red aggro and Purple DON!! manipulation leaders top the list.
 Old leaders remain legal (no rotation) but most are power-crept.
-OP-16 leaders are too new to rank yet.
+Five weeks into OP-16, Blackbeard and Luffy sit at S-tier, but neither has the track record yet to join an all-time ranking.

 This ranking covers OP-01 through OP-15, the full competitive history before OP-16.
 It weighs three factors: regional and national tournament wins, how long the leader stayed meta-relevant, and how aggressively Bandai restricted its support cards (a strong signal of dominance).